Leanne Battersby: Reception

 A writer for the Sunday Mirror called Leanne "tough" while another writer called her "loud-mouthed" and a "mouthy Manc".
 A Coronation Street insider said: "Leanne packs a mean punch.
 It's no holds barred."
 Daniel Kilkelly from Digital Spy described Leanne as "love-torn".
 Danson won the award for the "Best Dramatic Performance" at the British Soap Awards 2011.
 Danson was additionally nominated for "Best Dramatic Performance" at the Inside Soap awards for marriage to Peter at his deathbed but lost out to Emmerdale's Danny Miller.
 She was also nominated for "Best Actress".
 In December 2010, following the show's critically acclaimed live episode, Jane Danson's performance was singled out by many Digital Spy forum members.
 The Guardian columnist Grace Dent commented on Danson's decision to return to the show in 2007 saying that viewers knew Leanne would come back.
 She described Leanne as "one of those rare thesps who knows which side her bread's buttered on".
+In 2010, Dan Martin from The Guardian put Peter on his "fantasy hit-list" of characters to be killed-off in 50th anniversary special in order to allow Leanne "to get her groove back".